You can build your React Native applications in Appcircle for iOS or Android platforms.

 Here, please select the Android Keystore you added in the Android Keystores section.

 You can select a previously created distribution profile or create a new one in this window.
 Use the top input box to enter a name for the new distribution profile you want to create.
 Press enter or click on the green + icon on the right to create the distribution profile.

-Finally, check Auto Distribute if you want your build to be sent to the distribution profile automatically.
+Finally, check Auto Distribute if you want your build to be deployed to the Testing Distribution automatically and Auto Deployment if you want the build to be deployed to Store Submission automatically.

 The final tab is to add environment variables to the build.
 For advanced use cases, you can define variables and secrets to be incorporated during the build in the Environment Variables submodule so that you don’t need to store certain keys and configurations within the repository.

 Please refer to the following document for more information on environment variables:

 Once you complete your build configuration, you can edit your build workflow.
 React Native builds have additional steps for Node and Yarn commands.
 You can also arrange, add or remove workflow steps using Appcircle's workflow editor and the Workflow Marketplace.